kontent-ai/smart-link/README.md

 ## Usage

-The Kontent Smart Link SDK uses [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp) to find elements on your page that represent some content item from the Kentico Kontent and automatically inject [smart links](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-editing-from-preview#a-using-smart-links).
+Kontent Smart Link SDK uses [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp) to find elements that represent some content items/content components/elements from Kentico Kontent.
+Then it automatically injects [smart links](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-editing-from-preview#a-using-smart-links) for all of those elements.
 Injecting smart links to Kontent means that all elements that are marked with special data attributes will be highlighted and made interactive (handle clicks/redirect to Kontent/navigates from the preview in Web Spotlight/etc.).

 In order to initialize the Kontent Smart Link SDK on your website, you have to call its `initialize` or `initializeOnLoad` method.
 Both of the previously mentioned methods return an instance of the initialized SDK (`initializeOnLoad` returns a Promise resolving to instance) that has two methods: